Some comments on 'Unique Bernoulli $g$-measures': Introduction

 for all $n\in\Z$ (here and later, $\g$ denotes the natural extension of $g$ to $X$, and we apply the usual interval notation to subsets of $\Z$).
 Equivalently, \eqref{eq:gmeas} defines $g$-chains on $\X$ (with the obvious modifications); the natural projection from $X$ onto $\X$ determines a one-to-one correspondence between the two.
 A $T$- or $\T$-invariant $g$-chain is usually referred to as a $g$-measure; if $g$ is positive and continuous, there is always at least one $g$-measure.

 In \cite{JOP}, Johansson, \"Oberg and Pollicott obtained sufficient conditions on positive, continuous $g\in\G$ for there to be a unique $g$-chain, which is $T$-invariant and Bernoulli, that is, the dynamical system $(T,\mu)$ is isomorphic to a Bernoulli shift.
-These conditions subsumed and extended many of the existing conditions for uniqueness and Bernoullicity, specifically, those in terms of $\var_{[0,n]}(g)$.
+These conditions subsumed and extended many of the existing conditions for uniqueness and Bernoullicity, specifically those in terms of $\var_{[0,n]}(g)$.
 (For more on the background to these problems, see \cite{JOP}.)
 In their most general form (Theorems 1.1, 2.2 and 2.5 of \cite{JOP}), the hypotheses are in terms of both the variation of $g$ and a sequence of natural numbers which together determine a suitable {\em block-variation pair} (see \cite{JOP}), but as corollaries, uniqueness and the Bernoulli property are obtained in the following three cases: \begin{enumerate} \item \hypertarget{hyp1}{ } \item \hypertarget{hyp2}{for some $\varepsilon>0$, } \item \hypertarget{hyp3}{ } \end{enumerate} The method of proof can be summarised roughly as follows.
-A block coupling (determined partly by the block-variation pair) is used to couple extensions of a $g$-chain with different initial distributions, and an assymptotic bound for the probability of the extensions disagreeing at a coordinate is obtained using Hellinger integral estimates and the Renewal Theorem.
+A block coupling (determined partly by the block-variation pair) is used to couple extensions of a $g$-chain with different initial distributions, and an asymptotic bound for the probability of the extensions disagreeing at a coordinate is obtained using Hellinger integral estimates and the Renewal Theorem.

-However, it seems a couple of modifications to the proofs are required: an additional minor hypothesis and a change in the bound obtained from the Renewal Theorem.
-The main effect of these changes on the generality of the results seems to be to restrict the rate of growth of the sequence which can be used in the block-variation pair.
+However, it seems the bound obtained from the Renewal Theorem needs to be modified.
+The main effect of this change on the generality of the results seems to be to restrict the rate of growth of the sequence which can be used in the block-variation pair.
 The hypotheses (1)--(3), however, are unaffected; indeed (2) is covered by an earlier result in \cite{H} (see Section \ref{sect:(2)}).